wp-slimstat/wp-slimstat/readme.txt

 5. Access your stats from within Wordpress for iOS

 == Changelog ==

+= 3.2.5 =
+* [Fix] Addressed a PHP warning thrown by the tracker (thank you, [daviesda](http://wordpress.org/support/topic/object-of-class-stdclass-could-not-be-converted-to-string-error))

 = 3.2.4 =
 * [Fix] Bug affecting some metrics (thank you, [internet.se](http://wordpress.org/support/topic/human-visits-includes-bots-or-query-error))